grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/register-an-extension.md

 ### Register a link

-You can add an extension point for a link.
+You can add an extension for a link.
 For example:

 ```tsx
 import { PluginExtensionPoints } from '@grafana/data';